karenpayneoregon/WindowsFormsMoveItemsUpDown/Readme.md

 For full documentation see [article.md](article.md)

+11/2023 Added extension methods to move rows up/down with a list.

 > **Note**
 > The original source code was done in .NET Framework 4.8, 01/2023 added several mirror image project in .NET Core 7 using Visual Studio 2022.